fifteenhex/tlwbe/CONTROL.md

 To add an app you only need to provide a unique app name to the `app/add` endpoint.
-If an existing app is being re-added so some reason you can provide the existing EUI for it.
+If an existing app is being re-added for some reason you can provide the existing EUI for it.

 #### publish topic